-Pont de la Concorde in Paris
+Paris Pont de la Concorde Bridge in France

 Pont de la Concorde Paris